GM Cruise chief could earn $25 million in long-term incentives | MarketScreener

 Ammann joined GM in 2010 from Morgan Stanley, where he was an adviser to GM's government-led bankruptcy restructuring in 2009.
 He became GM's president in 2014.

 (This story corrects headline and first sentence to show that total potential incentive package is "more than $25 million," not "more than $179 million."
-Corrects second paragraph to show that the stock options will only have value above the $1,515 strike price, not that all the shares in the restricted stock units and the stock options are valued at $1,515 each.)
+Corrects 2nd paragraph to show that the stock options will only have value above the $1,515 strike price, not that all the shares in the restricted stock units and the stock options are valued at $1,515 each)

 (Reporting by Ben Klayman; Editing by Leslie Adler)